Image Credit: http://myidp.sciencecareers.org/

 A few posts ago I mentioned getting organized, developing a plan and achieving goals.
 Click here if you need help setting time aside for your goals.
 Click here if you want to reevaluate some of your goals or make a change.
 Now, that you have these ideas flowing in your mind I am ready to share today’s post with you.
-I am very excited to share this post because I have been working on it for a long time and I want you to try it out too.

 When I began blogging a post by the ScienceMentor caught my attention.
 The post was about a plan from Science Careers called myIDP.
 If you are not familiar with myIDP I suggest reading the ScienceMentor’s post and checking out the Science Careers page to learn more about it.

 After learning more about using the myIDP tool I was ready to start, but nervous at the same time.
 I knew that using the myIDP tool was something I wanted to use and I wanted to share how I have been using the myIDP tool.
 If you want to create a myIDP account click here.